 Fostering social change is important to Kelley School of Business faculty, staff, and students.
-The Kelley Institute for Social Impact (KISI) offers programs and courses that encourage students to think broadly about the impact of their work on the local community and the world.
+The Kelley Institute for Social Impact (KISI) offers programs and internships that encourage students to think broadly about the impact of their work on the local community and the world.
 KISI partners with nonprofits and corporations to provide students with opportunities to discover meaningful careers.

-Build momentum for a better world with the Kelley Institute for Social Impact (KISI).
+Build momentum for a better world with the Kelley Institute for Social Impact (KISI)

 As the hub of social impact for business-minded students, the Kelley Institute for Social Impact empowers socially conscious undergraduate students to make a difference in local and global communities through education, service, career development, and leadership opportunities.